hryungk/SuperMario/README.md

 - Big Pusheen crushes the bricks when jumping to the bottom of them.

-- When goomba dies with an indirect hit, it has a jumping effect to fall to the bottom of the screen.
+- When Goomba and the player dies with an indirect hit, it has a jumping effect to fall to the bottom of the screen.

 Essential features to be added soon: